All Episodes

 And that's true in so many aspects of life.

-I always get this from fax.
+I always get this from the facts.

 From Bill in Santa Clara, California.

-Dear Art, kudos to you for advertising absolutely fresh flowers.
+Dear art, kudos to you for advertising absolutely fresh flowers.

 I sent their flowers to my mom on Valentine's Day.